 If you’ve been referred to the Hospice, it generally means it is no longer expected that your illness can be cured.
 This might sound frightening but it doesn’t mean death is imminent.
 Our team are experts in managing pain and will do what they can to manage your symptoms, improve your quality of life, and provide support for your family and friends.

-Some of the support we offer might involve people coming to the Hospice for appointments.
-Our Day Hospice provides activities to help people maintain the best quality of life, allowing their carer to have some time to themselves, and our rehabilitation team can help you maintain your independence.
+Some of the support we offer might involve people coming to the hospice for appointments.
+Our Rehabilitation and Wellbeing team provide activities to help people maintain the best quality of life, and can help you maintain your independence.

 We have a Hospice team based at Queen Elizabeth Hospital in Woolwich.
 We do not currently provide specialist palliative care services at any other hospitals in Bexley and Royal Greenwich boroughs but all hospitals will have a specialist palliative care team.